RobertZetterlund/intro-to-ai/assignment2/report.md

 <!-- Discuss the results, and how the model could be improved. -->
 ### Regarding the results.

-The model we have created has some problems.
+The model we have created has some issues.
 According to the model, it is very expensive to buy small houses.
 For example, 0 m2 costs 2 000 000 kr.
 Furthermore, in the residual plot one can see that the model often underestimate or overestimate the price of a house by quite a lot.
 One house is underestimated by 2 000 000 kr.

 The coefficient of determination of the predictions is around 0.53.
 This basically means that 53 % of the variation in y can be explained by the x-variables or in other words, 53 % of the prices can be predicted by the area of the house.
 Becuase of this, our model does not seem to be very reliable.